techn0man1ac/SimpleBLDC/README.md

 # SimpleBLDC

 This is simple Arduino based 650W BLDC motor(with Hall sensors) controller.
 Designed with [KiCAD](https://www.kicad.org/).
-This controller has version V0.1, which means it is still under development.
+This controller has version V0.1, which means it is still under development. **The source files can be changed.**

 ![SimpleBLDC PCB in real life](https://raw.githubusercontent.com/techn0man1ac/SimpleBLDC/refs/heads/main/PCB/IMGs/Real_BLDC_Face.jpg)